 of civil servants have no more than primary school education

-of people are estimated to have access to health services
+of people do not have access to health services

 Modern Sudan emerged during the Anglo-Egyptian Condominium (1898-1955).
 During this time, Britain and Egypt occupied Sudan, with separate administrative arrangements for the north and south.
 Sudan became independent at the beginning of 1956 and faced long civil wars in the decades that followed.
-Between 1955 and 2005, northern and South Sudan experienced conflict and war for all but a few years.
+Between 1955 and 2005, northern and South Sudan experienced conflict and war.

 On 9 January 2005, the Comprehensive Peace Agreement (CPA) was signed by the leaders of the north and south.
 It granted partial-autonomy to Southerners, and a new Interim Constitution.
 Under the terms of the peace, the SPLM leader John Garang became the First Vice-President of the Republic of Sudan, and President of the Government of South Sudan.
 Barely three weeks after being sworn into office in July 2005, John Garang died in an aircraft accident.
 He was succeeded by Salva Kiir Mayardit.

-On 9 January 2011, Southerners voted on whether to become an independent nation or to remain part of greater Sudan.
-This referendum was provided for by the peace agreement, and Southers opted to separate from the north by more than 98 percent of the vote.
+On 9 January 2011, Southerners voted in a referendum provided by the peace agreement and opted to separate from the north by more than 98 percent of the vote.
 Six months later, on 9 July, the Republic of South Sudan was born.

-South Sudan is largely open plains, marked by hilly regions and thick equatorial vegetation.
-The Nile River is a major natural feature of the South Sudan.
+However, it is a well-endowed and potentially rich country.
+The Nile River is its major natural feature.
 It traverses the country and flows through some of its regional centres, including the capital city, Juba.
 It facilitates trade, administration and urbanization in some rural areas.

 - Land area